Ang Ultimate Guide sa Mga Makina ng Piniga na Bloke ng Lupa: Magtayo nang Matatag

 * Soil Suitability Test: You need the right blend of clay (as a binder), silt, and sand/gravel.
 Simple field tests (like the drop and ribbon tests) and lab analysis can determine this.

-* Stabilization: Most blocks require a stabilizer for durability and water resistance.
+* Pagpapatatag: Most blocks require a stabilizer for durability and water resistance.
 The most common is cement stabilization (typically 5-10% by volume).
 Lime stabilization is another eco-option, especially for certain clay types.
 Stabilization is what transforms raw earth into a durable, weather-resistant building material.

 Machine Specifications to Scrutinize